dkarunakaran/ROS-node-YOLO-v3-tiny/README.md

 # YOLOv3-tiny on Jetson tx2

-This is a tested ROS node for YOLOv3-tiny on Jetson tx2
+This is a tested ROS node for YOLOv3-tiny on Jetson tx2.

+Please see the medium post to get the understanding about this repo: https://medium.com/intro-to-artificial-intelligence/run-yolo-v3-as-ros-node-on-jetson-tx2-without-tensorrt-43f562aadc68

 ### Credit